How Do Land Drones Navigate Different Terrains?

 Vision Cameras Captures images and videos, often used in conjunction with AI for object recognition.

-See also What Are The Regulations And Laws For Flying Drones?
+See also What Are The Best Practices For Safe Drone Operation?

 Combining different sensors provides a robust data set, enabling the drone to make more informed decisions.